ematysek/AddressBookProject/Readme.txt

 +Remove contains() from validator class

-Validate phone numbers are length of 10
++Validate phone numbers are length of 10

 +Remove test class